lwjohnst86/analyzing-cohorts-course/chapter2.md

 `@instructions`
 - Log, square root, and invert the values of body mass index and cigarettes per day.
+- Confirm that the transformed variables were created.

 `@hint`
 - Use the `body_mass_index` and the `cigarettes_per_day` variables.